-- define and implement security governance in relation to CDR data; and - define the boundaries of the CDR data environment; and - have and maintain an information security capability; and - implement a formal controls assessment program; and - manage and report security incidents. - (2) For this rule, where an accredited data recipient is a chain principal, a failure by a direct or indirect OSP to comply with Schedule 2 in relation to service data is taken to be a failure by the accredited data recipient. - (3) For this rule, where an accredited data recipient is a CDR principal, a failure by: - (a) the CDR representative; or - (b) any direct or indirect OSP of the CDR representative; to comply with Schedule 2 in relation to service data is taken to be a failure by the CDR principal. - (2) For this rule, where an accredited data recipient is a CDR principal, a failure by a CDR representative to comply with Schedule 2 in relation to service data is taken to be a failure by the CDR principal.
+- define and implement security governance in relation to CDR data; and - define the boundaries of the CDR data environment; and - have and maintain an information security capability; and - implement a formal controls assessment program; and - manage and report security incidents. - (2) For this rule, where an accredited data recipient is an OSP chain principal, a failure by a direct or indirect OSP to comply with Schedule 2 in relation to service data is taken to be a failure by the accredited data recipient. - (3) For this rule, where an accredited data recipient is a CDR representative principal, a failure by: - (a) the CDR representative; or - (b) any direct or indirect OSP of the CDR representative; to comply with Schedule 2 in relation to service data is taken to be a failure by the CDR representative principal.